Myths about Title IX

 - Benefits and Leave

-Title IX is designed to create parity in athletics, as well as other educational opportunities and experiences for all students.
+Title IX is designed to create parity in athletics, as well as other educational opportunities and experiences for men and women.
 Title IX does not require schools to cut men’s athletic programs.
 Each school determines how it will comply with Title IX regulations.

-While Title IX has been used mostly by women seeking to protect their rights, Title IX also serves to protect the rights of all students regardless of their gender identity.
-Title IX requires that all students receive fair and equitable treatment in all areas of education.
+While Title IX has been used mostly by women seeking to protect their rights, Title IX also serves to protect the rights of men.
+Title IX requires that males and females receive fair and equitable treatment in all areas of education.

 Title IX specifically allows for, or has been interpreted to allow for, single-sex programs in a number of categories.
 Included among those are: religious schools, traditional men’s/women’s colleges, social fraternities/sororities, youth service organizations such as The Boy/Girl Scouts of America, and beauty pageants.